monospaced/paperback/README.md

 ### AngularJS

 Ebla is using [AngularJS](https://angularjs.org/) to read the JSON files required to display each book.
-However, there is no intrinsic dependancy on AngularJS in Ebla’s current design - these aspects of the app could happily be rewritten with a server-side language, with the added benefit of removing the JavaScript dependency altogether (as the reader itself includes a no-js fallback).
+However, there is no intrinsic dependancy on AngularJS in Ebla’s current design—these aspects of the app could happily be rewritten with a server-side language, with the added benefit of removing the JavaScript dependency altogether (as the reader itself includes a no-js fallback).

 ## Melk